mmboldo/devops-multi-tier-app-local-vagrant/README.md

 ## How to Run

-Bring up the full environment:
+Bring up the full environment by running the below command from the folder vagrant/automated:

 vagrant up